 It is extremely important to take care of your skin while travelling, to prevent unwanted dryness.
 If you’re opting for air travel, it’s important to pay special attention to your skin to keep it looking and feeling its best.
 Skin cells are akin to fish – they require water to function and by depriving them of it, you end up compromising on not just their appearance, but their overall health as well.
 The following simple tips can help you maintain the health of your skin and keep it looking beautiful, day in and out:

 It’s advisable to use a sunscreen moisturiser, applied on top of a hydrating serum, which helps create a protective seal on top of the skin.
 This helps avoid moisture loss, which is all the more important in a dry, pressurised cabin.

-Ensure that you ingest plenty of water, which works wonders for your system.
+Ensure that you drink plenty of water, which works wonders for your system.
 Drinking water might not be the most effective tip for skin hydration, but it is necessary for optimal skin health.